Introduction

 Adding the Base Material:

-Lay a 4-6 inch base of crushed stone or gravel.
-This layer provides stability and aids in drainage.
+Put down a 4-6 inch layer of crushed stone or gravel for stability and drainage support.

 - Compact the base using a plate compactor or hand tamper.